shirtsgroup/physical_validation/doc/index.rst

    missing in this package, we would love to hear from you!
 Please consider getting in touch with us via our `github page`_.

+.. warning:: While backward compatibility with python 2.7 is a feature we want to offer, it is currently not tested.
+This will be addressed in the coming weeks.
+(June 2017)

 .. toctree::
    userguide
    :maxdepth: 2